GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/06.451-460/10.Sweetly-the-Holy-Hymn/docs.md

 ---
+title: |
-title: 460.
-Sweetly the Holy Hymn
+    460. Sweetly the Holy Hymn - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 460.
+Sweetly the Holy Hymn.
+Sweetly the holy hymn Breaks on the morning air; Before the world with smoke is dim, We meet to offer prayer.
+    keywords:  |
-    keywords: Christ in Song, Sweetly the Holy Hymn, Sweetly the holy hymn ,
+        Christ in Song, adventhymnals, advent hymnals, Sweetly the Holy Hymn, Sweetly the holy hymn .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 460. SWEETLY THE HOLY HYMN
+####  Christ in Song,

 ```txt
 1.